SamChevalier/Passivity-Enforcement-FOs/README.md

 # Passivity-FOs
-Code associated with the paper "Leveraging Passivity Enforcement for Locating the Sources of Forced Oscillations".
+Code associated with the paper "A Passivity Interpretation of Energy-Based ForcedOscillation Source Location Methods".
 This repository contains a folder ("Optimization_Functions") with the functions primarily used to solve the inference problems and perform some plotting.
 It also contains 5 files:

 1) "Gen_Params.mat" - This is the set of generator parameters (machine + AVR) used in the testing.